Say It Isn't So (film)

 Say It Isn't So is a 2001 American black comedy film directed by J. B. Rogers, written by Peter Gaulke and Gerry Swallow, and starring Heather Graham and Chris Klein as two young lovers who come to believe that they are actually siblings.

-The film was both a critical and commercial failure, grossing a little over $12 million on a $25 million budget.
+The film was both a critical and commercial failure, grossing $12.3 million on a $25 million budget.
+This was Suzanne Somers' final film before her death in October 2023.

 Plot

 Gilly Noble takes a stray cat named "Ringo" to the animal shelter where he works in Shelbyville, Indiana.
 Gilly gets his hair cut by a beautiful young aspiring hairdresser named Jo Wingfield.
 As Jo cuts Gilly's hair, she mentions that she recently lost a tail-less cat named Ringo, leading Gilly to tell her that Ringo is at the pound.
 The excitement causes Jo to accidentally cut off a part of Gilly's ear, and he is rushed to the hospital where the ear is reattached.
 To make up for the incident, Jo invites Gilly to her house for lunch the next day, where Gilly meets Jo's greedy, self-centered mother, Valdine, and invalid father, Walter.

 Gilly and Jo date for six months before getting engaged, but suddenly a private detective, Vic Vetter, contacts Gilly to tell him that he's Valdine and Walter's son.
 After Gilly and Jo end their incestuous relationship, Gilly moves in with his new family, and Jo moves to Beaver, Oregon to start a new life.
 After being branded a "sister-fucker", Gilly loses his job at the animal shelter and is forced to take a job removing roadkill for the highway department.

 Sixteen months later, a surprise comes to the Wingfield doorstep in the form of a young man named Leon Pitofsky, who claims to be Valdine and Walter's son and presents his birth certificate as proof.
 Valdine and Walter feel better for a few moments before angrily lashing out at Gilly and forcing him to leave.
 Valdine notifies the Beaver police that Gilly is a sex offender.
 Gilly runs for his life and decides to go to Oregon to inform Jo.
 On the way to Oregon, he befriends a pilot with two prosthetic legs named Dig.